ehmicky/autoserver/docs/authorization.md

 or `example_model.public` is `true`.

 If the model is being modified, attributes are checked both before and after modification.
-In other words, it is checked on both `$previous_model` and `$model` [variables](functions.md#schema-functions-variables)).
+In other words, it is checked on both `$previousmodel` and `$model` [variables](functions.md#schema-functions-variables)).
 E.g.:

 ```yml